 Varithena treatment doesn’t require a hospital stay and the patient can return to his normal activities.

 This treatment was approved in the year 2008.
 In clarivein procedure, the doctor will insert a thin and flexible catheter inside the leg.
-This is mechanochemical ablation (MOCA).
-The tip of the catheter has a vibrating instrument which damages the inside lining of the vein (mechanical) and then, the doctor injects the sclerosant (chemical method).
-This dual-action causes the vein to collapse and get ablated.

 The FDA approved Venaseal treatment in the year 2015.
 In this treatment, adhesive or thick glue will be inserted inside the damaged veins through the catheter.